Skip to Main Content

 • Anemia symptoms include feeling weak or tired, dizziness, shortness of breath, fast heartbeat, and pale skin.

-• Your doctor will run tests like a complete blood count (CBC) to diagnose your child.
+• Your doctor will run tests such as a complete blood count (CBC) test to diagnose your child’s anemia.

 • Your child’s treatment will depend on the cause of their anemia.